damien-masse/codac/doc/manual/manual/visualization/figures.rst

 Note that for the VIBes output to work, the VIBes viewer must be launched before the program is run.

-.. _subsec-graphics-figures-figure2d:
+.. _subsec-graphics-2d-figures-figure2d:

 Figure2D
 --------

 The basic class for 2D visualization is Figure2D.
 It is used to create a figure that can be displayed in VIBes or saved in an xml file for IPE.
 The constructor takes two arguments: the name of the figure and the graphical output.
 A boolean can be added to specify if the figure is to be used
-DefaultView (see :ref:`subsec-graphics-figures-defaultview`).
+DefaultView (see :ref:`subsec-graphics-2d-figures-defaultview`).

 .. tabs::